Limited English Proficiency Population Estimates

-To learn more about how this analysis was created, please read the methodology document available at this link here.
+To learn more about how this analysis was created, please read about the methodology [PDF].

 We recognize that language to race/ethnicity pairings may be inaccurate and not represent how language speakers identify.
 This methodology was determined to be the best approach with the limited data and resources available.
 In the future, this methodology will be revisited to better reflect how individuals identify.

 We are continuing to evaluate this language estimate methodology.
 We welcome and appreciate feedback on the methodology and the race/ethnicity pairings used for the OSPI based language estimates.
 Please email your feedback to email@example.com.
 We will incorporate your feedback into future estimates and/or revise the estimates as appropriate.